KeychainMDIP/kc/doc/deployment_guide.md

 - kc-gatekeeper-1 is the [MDIP Gatekeeper](https://keychain.org/docs/mdip/scheme) API process.
 - kc-keymaster-1 is a [Keymaster API](https://keychain.org/docs/keychain/library/api/) to manage the server's MDIP identity.
-- kc-hyperswarm-1 is the document distribution protocol built on [Hyperswarm](https://github.com/holepunchto/hyperswarm).
+- kc-hyperswarm-1 is the document distribution protocol service built on [Hyperswarm](https://github.com/holepunchto/hyperswarm).
 - kc-tftc-mediator-1 is the MDIP Mediator for [Feathercoin Testnet](https://feathercoin.com/)
 - kc-tbtc-mediator-1 is the MDIP Mediator for [Bitcoin Testnet](https://github.com/bitcoin/)
 - kc-tftc-node is a generic Feathercoin Testnet node